As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Do Geologists Classify Rocks?

-Geologists classify rocks based on their origin (genesis), mineral composition, structure and texture, and other parameters that need to be considered when addressing specific tasks.
-In their work, geologists use various systems of rock classification depending on the type of work being performed.
+Geologists classify rocks based on their origin (genesis), mineral composition, structure and texture, and other parameters that must be considered when addressing specific tasks.
+Geologists use various rock classification systems in their work depending on the type of work being performed.

 Let’s start with the most common classification of rocks: classification based on the formation type (genesis).
 According to this classification, all rocks can be divided into 3 types:

-2. Sedimentary rocks: formed when weathered fragments of other rocks are buried, compressed, and cemented together, or when minerals precipitate directly from solution.
+- Sedimentary rocks are formed when weathered fragments of other rocks are buried, compressed, and cemented together or minerals precipitate directly from the solution.

 These types are further divided into subtypes.